Spring 2021 [Course Completed]

 Margins01.do - Stata program for margins #1 handout

 Also - the Stata Journal article I wrote on this is available for free.
 For an application of the margins command, see my 2013 article with Lutz Bornmann entitled How to calculate the practical significance of citation impact differences?
-Also available here.
 The do file and data file required to replicate the paper's analysis are here.

 Marginal Effects for Continuous Variables.
 We have mostly been talking about adjusted prediction and marginal effects for categorical variables.
 This handout explains how marginal effects for continuous variables are estimated and interpreted, and includes additional technical details for those who want them.
+Read this on your own if I don't cover it in class.

 Margins02.do - Stata program for margins #2 handout